songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 >I'm a bit confused, but welcome aboard regardless.

-The Dash Guy responds:
+TDG responds:

 >What confuses you?
 Honesty?

 -----

-### 2 days later, The Dash Guy has accumulated 300 XMR in tips and drops this bomb:
+### 2 days later, TDG has accumulated 300 XMR in tips and drops this bomb:

 >I will be using your funds to fund DashNation content and I am super greatful (sic) some of you have such a good heart, regardless of this, I still have to make a point about how this type of attitude is being wasted in your community, you guys spend so much time arguing, shaming, bitching & trolling that you don't have anytime left over to actually grow your coin!
 It's craziness I tell you!